The 20.2 million adults aged 18 or older with a pa st year substance use disorder represent about 8.4 percent of the total population of adults.

 Substance use disorder (SUD) is complex a condition in which there is uncontrolled use of a substance despite harmful consequence.
 People with SUD have an intense focus on using a certain substance(s) such as alcohol, tobacco, or illicit drugs, to the point where the person’s ability to function in day to day life becomes impaired.
 People keep using the substance even when they know it is causing or will cause problems.
 The most severe SUDs are sometimes called addictions.

 Another group of doctors trying to distill such a complicated condition down to a few words.
 Apparently the word addiction comes into play when a substance use disorder becomes severe.
-At the end of the day, it’s only you can decide how severe your condition is.
+At the end of the day, it’s only you who can decide how severe your condition is.
 Many people, even when going to the professionals, tell them the same stories they’ve been telling themselves all these years.

 Getting Honest With Yourself About Needing Rehab